| | |

 there's dead alien meat inside and just can't figure out how to

+open the can.
+Etc. The guy thinks we're idiots.
 The other half of my discontent is simpler to explain: We see far,

 far too much of Tom Cruise looking anguished and Dakota Fanning